stefanoborini/stefanoborini.github.io/_posts/2012-02-05-a-raytracer-in-python-part-3-samplers.md

 category: python
 title: A Raytracer in Python - Part 3 - Samplers
 ---
-# A Raytracer in Python - Part 3 - Samplers

 In the previous post, we explored a very basic way of plotting images: shooting a ray from the center of every pixel, and plot the color of the